DanielChristofi3110/AMRA-07/README.md

 ![ROBOT Diagram 2](images/all_diag.png)

----

 #### 1. **Base Assembly:**

 - Use the **HAITRONIC HRO238 2WD kit** to form the robot's base.
 - Attach the two **DC motors** to the motor slots on the base.
 - Fix the **castor wheel** at the front as shown in the diagram.

 ---

 #### 2. **Power Supply:**

 - Mount the **18650 battery holder** on the base.
 - Ensure it can hold three **18650 rechargeable batteries**.
 - Connect the holder's output wires to the **L298N motor driver** for power distribution.

 ---

 #### 3. **Arduino Uno R3:**

 - Secure the **Arduino Uno R3** in the designated slot on the base.
 - Ensure it is oriented as shown, with the USB port facing outward for easy access.

 ---

 #### 4. **Motor Driver (L298N):**

 - Place the **L298N motor driver** near the motors.
 - Connect the motor driver outputs to the DC motors.
 - Attach the motor driver’s power input to the **18650 battery holder**.

 ---

 #### 5. **MPU6050 (Accelerometer and Gyroscope):**

 - Mount the **MPU6050** near the Arduino Uno.
 - Connect the MPU6050's SDA and SCL pins to the corresponding pins on the Arduino.

 ---

 #### 6. **HC-05 Bluetooth Module:**

 - Position the **HC-05 Bluetooth module** as shown.
 - Connect its RX and TX pins to the Arduino's TX and RX pins, respectively.
 - Ensure the module's power pins are connected to the Arduino’s 3.3V and GND.

 ---

 #### 7. **Speed Sensors (LM393 Encoders):**

 - Install one **LM393 speed sensor** for each motor.
 - Align the sensors with the motor wheels to measure speed accurately.
 - Connect the sensor outputs to the Arduino's digital input pins.

 ---

 #### 8. **Wiring:**

-   - Refer to the pin diagram for detailed connections:
+- Refer to the updated wiring diagram for detailed connections:
-     - **Arduino Uno** pins are connected to the **L298N motor driver**, **MPU6050**, **HC-05**, and **LM393 sensors**.
-     - Power for all components is supplied through the **18650 battery holder**.

----

-#### 9. **Final Check:**
-   - Ensure all connections are secure and wires are neatly organized to avoid interference.
-   - Verify that the components match the locations and orientations in the diagram.

----

-If you encounter issues, refer to the parts list and verify each component's connection with the diagram.

-## Wiring Diagram
-Below is the wiring diagram showing how to connect the microcontroller, motor drivers, and stepper motors.

 ![Wiring Diagram](images/bp1.png)

 ### Key Connections

 - **Stepper Motor 1**: Connect to Motor Driver 1 output pins.
 - **Stepper Motor 2**: Connect to Motor Driver 2 output pins.
 - **Motor Drivers**: Connect to the microcontroller as follows:
   - Step pin: Digital pin D2 (Motor Driver 1), D3 (Motor Driver 2).
   - Direction pin: Digital pin D4 (Motor Driver 1), D5 (Motor Driver 2).
+- **MPU6050**:
+  - SDA: Connect to A4 on Arduino.
+  - SCL: Connect to A5 on Arduino.
+- **HC-05 Bluetooth Module**:
+  - RX: Connect to D10 on Arduino.
+  - TX: Connect to D11 on Arduino.
+- **Speed Sensors**:
+  - Sensor 1 output: Connect to D6 on Arduino.
+  - Sensor 2 output: Connect to D7 on Arduino.
 - **Power Supply**: Connect to motor driver VCC and GND.

 ---

+#### 9. **Final Check:**

+- Ensure all connections are secure and wires are neatly organized to avoid interference.
+- Verify that the components match the locations and orientations in the diagram.

+---

+If you encounter issues, refer to the parts list and verify each component's connection with the diagram.

 ## Code
 Upload the following Arduino sketch to the microcontroller to control the robot: